The Ubiquity of Smooth Hilbert Schemes: Introduction

 \subsection{Acknowledgments}

 We especially thank Gregory~G.~Smith for his guidance in this research.
-We thank Mike~Roth, Ivan~Dimitrov, and Tony~Geramita for lessons and lectures, and Chris~Dionne, Ilia~Smirnov, Nathan~Grieve, Andrew~Fiori, Simon~Rose, and Alex~Duncan for many discussions.
+We thank Mike~Roth, Ivan~Dimitrov, Tony~Geramita, Chris~Dionne, Ilia~Smirnov, Nathan~Grieve, Andrew~Fiori, Simon~Rose, and Alex~Duncan for many discussions.
+We also thank the anonymous referee for helpful remarks that improved the paper.
 This research was supported by an E.G.~Bauman Fellowship in 2011-12, by Ontario Graduate Scholarships in 2012-15, and by Gregory~G.~Smith's NSERC Discovery Grant in 2015-16.